Jeannette Robinson, MSW

 Yamilet was diagnosed with an inoperable brain tumor in 2019.
 In her spare time, she enjoys exploring new places, outdoor activities, spending time with friends and family, and attempting to surf.

-Dennis Heffern, LCSW
+Dennis Heffern, MSW, LCSW

-Dennis Heffern, LCSW
+Dennis Heffern, MSW, LCSW

 Dennis has worked in the human services field since 1988.
 The early part of his career was spent working with at-risk adolescents in residential settings, including community group homes and secure psychiatric cottage units, in New York State.
 His work with youth continued in his capacity as a high school teacher and counselor for the Jesuit Volunteers for three years in Belize, Central America.